jmahc/boilerplate-react-redux-router-hmr/README.md

 *Current Version as of 12/02/2016*: 1.0.1

 Welcome to my app!
 Hopefully this will help with your Webpack 2, HMR, react, react-router, and Redux troubles!
+Note: `package.json` has **hard-coded** dependencies!
+I will update these manually to ensure they do not break.

 ---